privacylab2/index-chat/implementation.md

 Index is designed to be highly secure, and deviating from the protocol can introduce serious vulnerabilities.
 Still, I am one person, not a cryptography expert, and Index is open source.
 I cannot guarantee that my implementation of the protocol is perfect or bulletproof.
 If you notice issues in the code, please reach out.

+## Basic Security Protections
+- If in a Web/Electron/Tauri app, add a strict content security policy so that even if an XSS or RCE is found, it can't compromise security.
+- Wipe(zero) all secrets once they are no longer needed.
 ## Authentication
 The first thing the protocol does on app install / account creation is generation of an identity keypair.
 The keypair is **Curve25519**<sup>*</sup> and is used for signing messages to initiate a session.